Fall in Love with Aglianico

 Today, Aglianico has for the most part disappeared from the Greek islands.
 It is now most well known for being grown in the Campania region of Southern Italy, especially in the Taurasi DOCG.
 The Campania area also encompasses both beautiful Naples, Amalfi and Salerno.

 While the Old World is still the most famous for producing Aglianico, New World Vintners are now making concerted efforts to harness its awesome flavor.
-I recently sampled a delicious Aglianico produced in Driftwood, Texas by Duchman Family Winery.
-The limestone soil composition, compounded with both the dry and very sunny climate in Driftwood is reminiscent of the terroir in parts of Southern Italy.
-Thus making it an ideal location for new world Aglianico vine growth.
+Duchman Family Winery in Driftwood, Texas produces a delicious Aglianico.
+The limestone soil composition, compounded with both the dry and very sunny climate in Driftwood is reminiscent of the terroir in parts of Southern Italy, thus making it an ideal location for new world Aglianico vine growth.

 While New World variations are less regulated and can be consumed while young, the red fruit notes become more rounded with the and tannic structure mellowing out over time.
 Aged Aglianico is typically more balanced and approachable.

 - Elena Fucci, Aglianci del Vulture Titolo, Basilicata, Italy

 - Feudi di San Gregorio, Agliantico Rubrato, Campania, Italy